shashankgupta5/SeleniumMavenProject/README.md

 v0.4-Added support for lombok, re-worked on base page objects.
 If your IDE gives errors, do the following-
 1. For IntelliJ, install lombok plugin from plugin manager and enable annotation processing under settings.
-2. For Eclipse, insatall using lombok.jar and add the jar to project build path.
+2. For Eclipse, install using lombok.jar and add the jar to project build path.

 v0.3-Added support for running tests on PhantomJS (a headless browser with scriptable WebKit in JavaScript) where WebDriver protocol is implemented using GhostDriver.